alonitac/DevSecOpsBIU12/databases/relational-db.md

 * ❌ The "username" and "following_username" columns are repetitive
 * ❌ @AndyRyder5 and @Brett_Englebert each tweeted twice, so the rest of their information has been duplicated.

-Duplicates are problematic because it makes the CRUD operations more challenging
+Duplicates are problematic because it makes the CRUD operations more challenging.

 ### Remove Repetitive Data Across Columns